 The World Trade Center (WTC) Health Program provides medical monitoring and treatment to eligible responders who were affected by the September 11th terrorist attacks in New York City, at the Pentagon, and in Shanksville, PA, and to eligible survivors of the New York City attacks.
 The Program was established by the James Zadroga 9/11 Health and Compensation Act of 2010.

-Who is eligible for the WTC Health Program?
+Who is eligible for the World Trade Center Health Program?

-The Program serves WTC Responders who responded to the September 11, 2001, terrorist attacks in New York City, at the Pentagon, or in Shanskville, PA.
+The Program serves WTC Responders who responded to September 11, 2001, terrorist attacks in New York City, at the Pentagon, or in Shanksville, PA.
 Responders include: